 As even a primary school kid can tell you, this means you can get up to $600 more in cash from the gov this year, depending on your income level and home value.
 Huat ah!

-Also, NTUC Fairprice is extending a 3% discount to Merdeka Generation shoppers on Wednesdays.
-PG members currently enjoy 3% discount at Fairprice supermarkets on Mondays and Thursdays, and all shoppers above 60 enjoy 2% discount on Tuesdays.
-So grab your parents/grandparents on your next grocery run to save!
+Not quite a government freebie, but close enough: Merdeka Generation shoppers can now get a 3% discount at NTUC Fairprice on Wednesdays.
+(Pioneer Generation members currently enjoy 3% discount at Fairprice supermarkets on Mondays and Thursdays, and all shoppers above 60 enjoy 2% discount on Tuesdays.)

 Are you happy with the Merdeka Generation package?
 Tell us what you think in the comments!